July 2015 - UPDATE

 Trends and Applications

-No matter what the causes, a series of unfortunate events added up to a lot of bad news for data security and availability during one week earlier this month.
+No matter what the causes, a series of unfortunate events added up to a lot of bad news for data security and availability during one week in early July.
 In addition to an outage at the New York Stock Exchange, IT issues resulted in the grounding of United Airlines planes for 2 hours on the same day, and new revelations surfaced about a data breach at the U.S. Office of Personnel Management.

 If you read the headlines, downtime is a real and material risk to your business.
 Whether it's international hackers, massive power outages or just hardware and software that reaches its end of life, IT organizations continue to be challenged by unplanned downtime and data loss.
 And it's costing them as much as $1.7 trillion a year.